mongodb-labs/pymongoexplain/README.rst

     python3 -m pymongoexplain <path/to/your/script.py>

-This will print out the explain output for every single command within that script, in addition to running the script itself.
+This will log the explain output for every single command within the specified script, **in addition to running every command** in the script itself.
+Do note that because the explain output is generated using the `logging <https://docs.python.org/3/library/logging.html>`_ module, if your script configures logging module there are certain things to keep in mind:

+- if your script sets the `logging level <https://docs.python.org/3/library/logging.html#logging-levels>`_ higher than INFO, the explain output will be suppressed entirely.
+- the explain output will be sent to whatever stream your script configures the logging module to send output to.

 Any positional parameters or arguments required by your script can be simply be appended to the invocation as follows::